CLIMAAX/crabook/crabook/resources/support.md

 :::{tip}
-An ECMWF account will also give you access to datasets in the [Copernicus Climate Data Store](https://cds-beta.climate.copernicus.eu) which are used extensively in the CLIMAAX risk assessment workflows.
+An ECMWF account will also give you access to datasets in the [Copernicus Climate Data Store](https://cds-beta.climate.copernicus.eu) which are used extensively in the risk assessment workflows.
 :::